InternLandMark/LandMark/README.md

 - Distributed rendering system:
     - For real-time rendering of large scale GridNeRF model.

-And now it's possible to train and render with your own LandMark models and enjoy your creativity.<br>
+And now it's possible to train and render with your own LandMark models and enjoy your creativity.

-Your likes and contributions to the community are exactly what we need.
+Your likes and contributions to the community are exactly what we need!
 # 🎨 Support Features
 The LandMark supports plenty of features at present: